exoticorn/curlywas/README.md

 ### Imports

 WebAssembly imports are specified with a module and a name.
-In Curlywas you give them inside a single string literal, seperated by a dot.
+In CurlyWas you give them inside a single string literal, seperated by a dot.
 So a module `env` and name `printString` would be written `"env.printString"`.

 Linear memory can be imported like this: